- Solicitors For Business

 Case Study: Aircraft Engineer Claims for Mesothelioma

-JMW has successfully obtained a £226,000 to a widow after her husband was exposed to asbestos for an extended period of time during his working years, eventually resulting in his death.
+JMW successfully obtained £226,000 for a widow after her husband was exposed to asbestos for an extended period of time during his working years, which eventually resulted in his death.

 Mr G trained as an engineering apprentice with British Airways after leaving school.
-Unfortunately, they exposed him to asbestos when he worked in asbestos-lined hangars.
-He was also exposed to asbestos both as an apprentice and engineer when handling and dismantling asbestos brake linings for over ten years between the late 1960s to the mid/late 1970’s.
+Unfortunately, they exposed him to asbestos while working in asbestos-lined hangars.
+He was also exposed to asbestos as an apprentice and engineer when handling and dismantling asbestos brake linings for more than 10 years between the late 1960s to the mid/late 1970s.

 We began to gather evidence to support Mr G’s case and took lengthy statements from him and his family members, which established how they had all been affected by the illness.